 This shouldn’t be that hard to figure out.
 Wherever there are two angels there is always at least one.
 That’s just an unfailing principle of math.
 It’s Matthew and Mark who focus on the one who spoke.
 They don’t mention the other.
 But omission itself doesn’t equal denial.
 There is no account saying that there was one and no other.

 I mean, we’ve all experienced this before, haven’t we?
-I’m thinking in my own life of certain job interviews I had.
+I’m thinking of my own life for certain job interviews I had.
 There were two managers in the room interviewing me for a promotion, but my focus was only on the one who was asking me questions.
 When talking about the interview later with others, me describing the questions and body language of manager Bob wouldn’t mean that manager Suzy wasn’t also in the room with her head down, taking notes.

 So summing it all up, the women saw two angels appearing as young men.
 Mark and Luke give us the description, Matthew and John provide the interpretation.
 One angel spoke and so he was the only one mentioned in Matthew and Mark.
 That these stories are told a little differently doesn’t mean they contradict.
-These kind of differences are what you’d expect with eyewitness testimony.
+These kinds of differences are what you’d expect with eyewitness testimony.

 To say otherwise is to apply a double standard on how we regularly do an investigation or history.
 Handling texts like this is just looking for trouble.
 It’s just assuming they are guilty before proving them innocent.